 During times of personal struggle, so many of us become interested in meaning.
-Finding meaning is both a survival technique and a way for us to truly look at our situation for what it is, and ask ourselves, what good can come out of the situation that I am in?
+Storytelling is both a survival technique and a way for us to truly look at our situation for what it is, and ask ourselves, what good can come out of the situation that I am in?
+It is a way to attribute an experience with greater meaning.

 Whether that means we’re struggling in our relationships, can’t make ends meet financially, or a tragedy occurs in our own personal circle that has left us shaken to our core, we want to find meaning in our struggle.
 Now that we are in a global pandemic, millions of us all over the world have found ourselves in a crisis – at the exact same time.
 We have found ourselves working from home and teaching our children from home, as we follow government mandated protocols.
 The reality is, it’s not as simple as “working from home” – we’re working from home in a crisis.